This guide explains more about migrating old menu macros into a separate standalone menu plugin.

 Deprecated Menu Macros

-These Theme Builder Menu macros have been deprecated as they have become too difficult to upgrade and maintain for Confluence 5, which has a very different menu structure to previous versions.
+These Theme Builder Menu macros have been deprecated as they have become too difficult to upgrade and maintain for Confluence 5, which has a very different menu structure from previous versions.

 compound-menuitem — creates a link to a specific Confluence feature or page relative to the current location in the wiki